michael2012z/BitBible/markdown/Etheridge/files/Phil.md

 22. But if in this life of the flesh there be also fruit to me from my works, I know not what to choose.

 23. For these two straiten me.
-I desire to be set free, that I might be with the Meshiha, and this is greatly preferableProfitable. to me;
+I desire to be set free, that I might be with the Meshiha, and this is greatly preferable

 24. but also to remain in my body is the thing which constraineth me on your account.